Exclusive: Citi can promote executive tied to Grubman scandal

 The conditions agreed to by Citigroup include weekly management meetings between McCaffrey and two high-level supervisors.
 McCaffrey will be assigned a dedicated senior compliance officer who will provide and document quarterly training, and Citigroup’s compliance department must conduct weekly reviews of all of McCaffrey’s electronic communications, including email and instant messages.

-“In a small firm this would be impossible,” said George Brunelle, a New York-based securities lawyer.
-“You’d literally have to hire people to follow him around all day, and that’s pretty much what they’re requiring,” Brunelle said.

-While brokerage industry professionals with prior disciplinary histories may become employed again subject to extra supervision, the outcome is especially unusual for someone whose job requires supervising others, experts said.

 Citigroup spokesman Scott Helfman confirmed that McCaffrey will head the equities sales unit.
 “Kevin has satisfied all the regulatory requirements for reinstatement.
-We have complete confidence and trust in his abilities and believe he is the right person for the job,” Helfman said.
-He declined to comment further on why Citi would undertake such significant responsibilities to support McCaffrey’s new role.
+We have complete confidence and trust in his abilities and believe he is the right person for the job,” he said.

-FINRA’s requirements for supervising McCaffrey will remain in effect permanently, according to Daniel Sibears, FINRA executive vice president of member regulation programs.
-Citi must file a request with FINRA to lift any of its responsibilities, he said.

 McCaffrey remained a licensed broker during the time he was unable to supervise employees.
 He has worked at Citigroup since in various roles since the 2005 decision, including as a managing director focused on business development in Asia and an investment adviser to a fund, according to the SEC order, published Monday.

-Most recently, McCaffrey has been in a non-supervisory role related to equity sales.
+Most recently, McCaffrey has been in a non-supervisory role related to the head of equity sales unit that he will head.

 Additional reporting by Jed Horowitz; Editing by Jennifer Merritt and Steve Orlofsky